-Nestled at the foot of a mountain in the otherwise rolling hills of Boyocá, about four hours outside of Bogotá, Villa de Leyva is known as a popular spot for those looking to escape the craziness of the nation’s capital for the weekend.
+Nestled at the foot of a mountain in the otherwise rolling hills of Boyocá, just three hours outside of Bogotá, Villa de Leyva is known as a popular spot for those looking to escape the craziness of the nation’s capital for the weekend.

 While weekends may be a bit on the busy side, weekdays are a different story.
 A slew of reasonably-priced and largely vacant hotels and hostels are available during the week when you will pretty much have the town to yourself.
 It’s the kind of place where you can spend hours strolling the cobblestone streets, taking in the whitewashed colonial architecture and the fresh air.

-The town itself is centered around a church and a giant plaza – one of the largest in Latin America.
+The town itself is centred around a church and a giant plaza – one of the largest in Latin America.
 Smaller plazas are sprinkled throughout the town, breaking the sea of red tile roofs.
-Its uniformity doesn’t make it boring, but instead the well-preserved town feels like walking back in time to a peaceful country town.
+Its uniformity doesn’t make it boring, but instead, the well-preserved town feels like walking back in time to a peaceful country town.

-- Go Horseback Riding: Cheap trips are offered all over town, varying in length.
-If you fancy a quick jaunt you can go down to the watering holes outside of town, or head further out for a whole day adventure.
+Cheap trips are offered all over town, varying in length.
+If you fancy a quick jaunt you can go down to the watering holes outside of town or head further out for a whole day adventure.

 Horseback riding, one of the best ways to spend the day here!

-- Head to the Market: On Saturday the town hosts a large produce market with tons of organic options as well as veggies not likely found elsewhere.
-Broccoli, squash, zucchini, and romaine lettuce make it easy to prepare a healthy, home cooked meal.
+On Saturday the town hosts a large produce market with tons of organic options as well as veggies not likely found elsewhere.
+Broccoli, squash, zucchini, and romaine lettuce make it easy to prepare a healthy, home-cooked meal.

-- Head for the Hills: Take the two hour trail that winds behind the town providing a birds eye view of Villa de Leyva.
-Or, a few kilometers outside of town is a trail that passes seven waterfalls.
+Take the two-hour trail that winds behind the town providing a birds-eye view of Villa de Leyva.
+Or, a few kilometres outside of town is a trail that passes seven waterfalls.
 One company also offers mountain biking tours.

 Hike up to get incredible views of Villa de Leyva

-Grab a bus from Bogota.
-There are more direct busses earlier in the morning.
-Otherwise, go to Tunja and then grab one of the frequent minibuses to Villa de Leyva.
+Grab a bus from Bogotá which takes around three hours.
+It’s best to go early in the morning as there are more direct buses earlier in the day.
+If you miss the direct buses, go to the nearby town of Tunja and then grab one of the frequent minibuses to Villa de Leyva.

-About the Author: Rebecca Beitsch is a journalist and former Peace Corps-Panama volunteer traveling through South America post-service.
+Written by – Rebecca Beitsch, a journalist and former Peace Corps-Panama volunteer travelling through South America post-service.